hazelgrove/error-localization-artifact/agda/README.md

 This repository contains the full formalism and Agda mechanization for the marked lambda calculus, a judgmental framework for bidirectional type error localization and recovery.

-## Formalism

-The formalism may be built from LaTeX via `make formalism.pdf`.

 ## Mechanization

 All semantics and metatheorems are mechanized in the Agda proof assistant.
 To check the proofs, an